abhishekangale/dMedMarket/README.md

 Enter dMedMarket.

 dMedMarket offers a novel ethereum-based solution with a react front end.
 After receiving the participant’s consent, the researcher uploads the participant’s health data onto the blockchain as an electronic health record.
-Within the application, other researchers can obtain this raw de-identified data by paying the source researcher and participant a nominal fee.ers can obtain this raw de-identified data by paying the source researcher and participant a nominal fee.
+Within the application, other researchers can obtain this raw de-identified data by paying the source researcher and participant a nominal fee.
+Researchers can obtain this raw de-identified data by paying the source researcher and participant a nominal fee.